 We have often returned to Ellison Park to camp and paddle, but I have never seen anything like that again.
 Thank you for providing this report venue[www.ogopogoquest.com website].

 A marathon swimmer, Daryl Ellis, reported being accompanied for a short distance during his swim by two large creatures as he passed Rattlesnake Island.
 He described them as one being 6 - 9 metres (20 - 30 feet) long and the second being smaller.
 They followed him for quite awhile and then disappeared.
 When he swam near the Okanagan Lake floating bridge in Kelowna, a creature with a large eye the size of a grapefruit came within 9 metres "to get a close look at him.".
-Mr. Ellis's sighting was painted by a local artist with police sketch-artist training.
+Mr. Ellis's sighting was painted by a local artist with a strong interest in wildlife and the environment who has been painting wildlife for many years.

 James Ivany writes that he saw the creature while he was vacationing in Okanagan Lake Provincial Park in August 2000.